Customer Loyalty

 What type of loyalty programme drives transactional loyalty?

-It’s common practice to use an earn-and-burn programme to foster transactional loyalty.
+It’s common practice to use an earn-and-burn programme to create transactional loyalty.
 With their point system, customers are rewarded for their loyalty and use accumulated points to redeem rewards and prizes in the future.

 When a customer reaches a certain point total, they are eligible to receive discounts, freebies, and other rewards.
 It’s important to note that customers are more likely to continue making purchases when they are offered rewards of increasing value.